Why is any thing worth talking about?

 I guess right now, in COVID lockdown land, there are pros and cons to the world of therapy.
 Many therapists who normally would not offer online therapy are.
 That is not to say that everyone should do online therapy.
 There is value and good reason for in person therapy and some therapists may not shift their view on that.
 That is not because therapists are annoying, its because the experience in the room is important.
 Having done zoom sessions with my NHS clients, I can tell you, therapy is possible, but it’s not always easy or the best way to engage someone properly.
 (Thanks wifi glitches and bandwidth restrictions 🙂 )

 Maybe you have actually felt completely ‘at one’ at home while in lockdown and difficulties feel easier?
-Is your home set up is where you prefer to be?
+If your home set up is where you prefer to be, why would you try and make change now?
 Do you prefer to avoid anxiety, social situations and difficult thought processes attached when out and about.
 This COVID lockdown could be some people’s perfect storm!
 But any theory of anxiety will tell you – avoidance only fuels anxiety further.
 So I would be careful if this is you and make preparations for ‘back to normal life’ sooner than later!

 There are lots of ways to manage the day to day of mental health which I have talked a lot about in my @melissa_powex instagram posts.
 However, accessing therapy is not actually that easy, even if you know what you want.